 The School of Law launches the Women Breaking Barriers Network

-The School of Law has launched the Women Breaking Barriers Network (WBBN), a peer network designed to connect future women leaders from different universities and provide them with successful and inspirational role models.
-The network has been set up in collaboration with the Leeds Women Breaking Barriers Committee and the support of entrepreneur Claire Young.
+The School of Law has launched the Women Breaking Barriers Network (WBBN), a cross institutional network designed to connect women students who will be tomorrow’s leaders and to inspire them with successful women role models.
+The network has been set up in collaboration with the Leeds Women Breaking Barriers Committee with the support of entrepreneur Claire Young.

 Over 85 people from 11 universities across the North of England attended the launch on Saturday 10 February; including women students and staff from the University of Leeds, University of Manchester, University of Liverpool, University of Central Lancashire (UCLAN), University of Hull, University of Lancaster, University of Newcastle, Durham University, Northumbria University, University of York and University of Bradford.

 Professor Joan Loughrey, Deputy Head of the School of Law, said, "We are incredibly proud to have launched the Women Breaking Barriers Network at Leeds, bringing together women students from across the region’s universities.
 Women are very powerful when they act together and we hope the day and the network will inspire and support students in pursuing their goals."